werto87/modern_durak/README.md

 Generates boilerplate for the database access library soci.
 ### transitive dependencies not made by me.
 My projects would not be possible with out them <3
 #### [boost](https://github.com/boostorg/boost)
 Basically all my projects depend on boost.
-Especially asio and beast for networking, json for json parsing mpl and fusion for template programming.
+Especially asio and beast for networking, json for json parsing, mpl and fusion for template programming.
 #### [boost::ext::sml](https://github.com/boost-ext/sml)
 The business logic in the two backend applications is modeled using a state machines from sml.
 This library allows to describe the state machine using a dsl and also to generate uml diagrams without writing extra code.
 #### [magic enum](https://github.com/Neargye/magic_enum)